 Machinery transport is a complex task.
-There are countless factors to consider; Destination, Mode of Shipping/Customs, Size & Type of Equipment & Time Scales.
+There are countless factors to consider – destination, mode of transport, customs, size and type of equipment, and timescales.
 How will the dismantled equipment be secured while in transit to prevent damage?
-What are the most efficient shipping routes, and can they handle valuable, sensitive and potentially very large cargo?
+What are the most efficient shipping routes?
+And can they handle valuable, sensitive and potentially very large cargo?

-Whatever the reason, if you’re thinking about moving manufacturing machinery, you’re probably wondering where to start and who to speak to.
+Whatever the reason, if you’re thinking about moving hi-tech machinery, you’re probably wondering where to start and who to speak to.

 1. Planning and briefing